ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 ### Is it possible to move `brave_ipfs` to a different location than `.ipfs`?

-Yes, but one needs to set `IPFS_PATH` environment variable before running IPFS Desktop to point at the new location.
+Yes, but you need to set the `IPFS_PATH` environment variable before running IPFS Desktop to point at the new location.

 See [How does IPFS Desktop select the IPFS repo location?](https://github.com/ipfs/ipfs-desktop/?tab=readme-ov-file#how-does-ipfs-desktop-select-the-ipfs-repo-location)